ramezrafla/meteor-deployment/README.md

 3. We use Icinga2 (you can use Nagios too) to monitor server health, including checking on the load balancer status and pm2 processes (not included yet)
 4. We use Cloudfront CDN (see http://joshowens.me/using-a-cdn-with-your-production-meteor-app/ with some improvements) and this is reflected in the nginx.conf

-# Meteor-based load balancer / deployment
+# Should I use Meteor-based load balancer / deployment

 Many in the community use the Cluster package for managing meteor instances.
 This is a **lousy** solution.
 The explanation of the authors is that HAProxy is too complex.
 Agreed, but nginx / tengine include proper load balancers.
 We shouldn't use meteor to run webserver functions.
 This looks like the classical dev thinking s/he is a system admin.